dsp-jetpack/JetPack/doc/deployment_guide.md

 # Appendix F OVS-DPDK

 This appendix details the guidelines for configuration of OVS-DPDK at the time of deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.

-> Note: OVS-DPDK has only been validated with [Intel] XXV710

 > **Topics**:
 > * OvS